 COVID-19, RSV, and the Flu Vaccine

 During the COVID-19 pandemic, fewer people got infected or were hospitalized with viral respiratory infections like the flu and RSV.
 This was probably tied to public health measures that protected against coronavirus, as they also protect against other respiratory viruses.
 These included wearing masks in public, social distancing, and less travel.
 Now that these precautions are happening less, the rate of respiratory infections in fall and winter has gone back up.
 These infections seem to be showing up earlier and lasting longer than they did before the pandemic.

 So it's more important than ever to get a flu vaccine and to make sure to be up to date on the COVID-19 vaccine.
 Babies (and some toddlers) should also get the RSV (respiratory syncytial virus) vaccine shot as soon as it becomes available.
 People can get a flu vaccine at the same time they get the COVID-19 and RSV shots.
 Kids who are sick with a respiratory infection should get their vaccines after they feel better, to prevent confusing symptoms of the illness with vaccine reactions.
 Also, a stuffy runny nose can make it harder for the nasal spray vaccine to work.

 When Should I Call the Doctor?

 Call your doctor if:

 Your child is sick and has a fever, and you aren't sure whether to reschedule the vaccine.
-Kids with a mild illness, like a cold, usually can still get the vaccine.

 Your child has problems after the immunization, such as an allergic reaction or high fever, or if you have other concerns.

-Reviewed by: Jonathan M. Miller, MD and Elana Pearl Ben-Joseph, MD
+Medically reviewed by: Jonathan M. Miller, MD and Elana Pearl Ben-Joseph, MD